The Resuscitation Council have issued the following statement in respect of COVID-19

 The process is that trained staff guide selected patients through an extended conversation, often taking place over several contacts to allow families and carers to be involved.
 The process results in a completed ReSPECT form that details the person’s wishes for their care, along with appropriate clinical recommendations.

 It will also record a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) decision if one has been made.
 However, ReSPECT is about much wider care preferences and treatment ceilings and is equally applicable to patients for whom resuscitation is appropriate.

-There is a national mandate to adopt ReSPECT, which has been developed by the Resuscitation Council, working alongside stakeholders.
+ReSPECT has been developed by the Resuscitation Council, working alongside stakeholders.
 It is now being implemented in various locations across the country.
-Find out more about the ReSPECT Process including Frequently Asked Questions at www.respectprocess.org.uk.
+Find out more about the ReSPECT Process including Frequently Asked Questions at www.resus.org.uk/respect

 How does it work?

 The plan is created through conversations between a person and one or more of the health professionals who are involved with their care.